Fit and healthy through the holidays - Our top 5 tips

 2. Stay active

 While attending Christmas gatherings it’s not always easy to stay active over the festive season.
 Hence it will be a good idea to schedule some walks or other (outdoor) activities with your family and friends.

-In case you don’t feel like going outside you can also use this time of the year to work on strength and mobility.
+In case you don’t feel like going outside you can also use this time of the year to work on strength and mobility at home.
 The good news is that 15 min in the morning will do it.
-To get some inspiration we are sharing some of Vlad’s favorite exercises in the links below that do not require any equipment.
-Using weights for these exercises is optional or can be replaced by a water bottle.
+Here are plenty of #Homeworkouts - created for runners - that you can do in your own living room.
+Using weights for these workouts is optional or can be replaced by a water bottle.

 3. Healthy treats instead of processed sweets

 Instead of eating processed foods and sugary sweets, why don’t you try some homemade natural sweets which are super yummy and fuel your sweet tooth just as much?
 Here is one of our favorite recipes and the good news is, that it's super simple to make too:

 Christmas Protein Bites - Sweetened with Medjool dates and bananas, pumpkin spice for a Christmas kinda touch, and packed with proteins & nutrients they make the perfect HOLIDAY snack.